Updated April 2017

 Few Australian caravan/tow vehicle combinations meet these independent recommendations.
 For actual details see http://caravanbuyersguide.com.au/tow-vehicle-caravan-weightWhilst environmentally unsound, for making caravans more stable, for any over 2200 kg laden, buy the heaviest tow vehicle you can find.
 But see below re minimal hitch overhang.

-Another major factor in making caravans more stable is the distance from the tow vehicle’s rear axle (centre line) to the tow ball.
-The shorter that rear overhang, the less a caravan’s tendency to pitch and snake.
-The average hitch overhang of typical Australian tow vehicles is 1.26 metres.
+Another major factor in making caravans more stable is the length from the tow vehicle’s rear axle (centre line) to the tow ball.
+The less that rear overhang, the less a caravan’s tendency to pitch and snake.
+The average hitch overhang of typical Australian tow vehicles is 1.24 metres.
 The longest are extended chassis utes.
-It is unlikely to be a coincidence that so many caravan roll-overs now involve these vehicles.
+It is not a coincidence that so many caravan roll-overs involve these vehicles.

 For making caravans more stable, the tow hitch too should have the minimum possible extra overhang.
 Reducing that alone assists stability.

 Making caravans more stable.
 Excess hitch shank length like this should be avoided.
 Some hitches have adjustable shanks.
 If yours is like this fit one that is shorter – or have an engineer shorten the shank and drill a new hole.